borntofrappe/game-development/Games/Bouncing Android/README.md

 ## BA 3 — It moves

 Add movement for the android, in the form of gravity, bouncing and change in the image's own rotation.

+## BA 4 — Lollipop

+Draw lollipops with an image and a rectangle.